 The CHA's goals are to continue to improve its aging infrastructure while providing safe and affordable housing to our family and elderly residents.
 As we continue to get all our vacant units back online some structural components need to be attended to.
-For our 200-2 development we are proposing Fire Alarm Upgrade, and floodproofing the development.
-Lastly at our 667-2 development we are proposing common area heat replacement on each floor and also replace electric baseboard heating in each unit, laundry facility upgrades, replacement of mailboxes and replacement of existing dry sprinkler system.
-We have added two Common Area upgrades projects (Prattville and Buckley) and a phased kitchen/bath renovation project at one building of Prattville Apartments (with the hope of additional buildings in the future).
+For our 200-2 development Fire Alarm Upgrade and flood-proofing projects remain.
+Lastly at our 667-2 development we are proposing common area heat replacement on each floor and also replace electric baseboard heating in each unit, laundry facility upgrades.
+We have added two Common Area upgrades projects (Prattville and Buckley) and a phased kitchen/bath renovation project at three buildings of Prattville Apartments (with the hope of additional buildings in the future).
 We are hoping to find additional funds for the Building Envelope replacement projects at Fitzpatrick (replacing front and rear doors, siding replacement, and window replacement).